 Business challenges to overcome

-Since it is already late at the post-layout design stage, or at masking stage, or at sample chip testing stage, the success of the ECO task means mitigating the delay of the product release from a few months to a few weeks, while the failure could mean a design re-spin which takes couple of quarters or up to a year.
+Since the post-layout design stage, mask making stage, or sample chip testing stage occurs late in the ASIC design cycle, the success of the ECO task can mitigate product release delays from a few months to a few weeks, while failure could result in a design re-spin, taking several quarters or up to a year.

 Technical challenges to overcome

-Metal fixes using filler cells, spare cells or gate array are most critical, and most difficult, in all ECO scenarios.
-Limitations of available cells, cell types, cell locations, logic correctness, timing requirements, on top of the scale of functional change itself, really put design team’s engineering creativity to the test.
+Metal-only fixes using filler cells, spare cells, or gate arrays are the most critical and the most challenging in all ECO scenarios.
+Limitations in available cells, cell types, cell locations, logic correctness, timing requirements, combined with the scale of the functional change itself truly put the design team’s engineering creativity to the test.

-Even when logic correctness and timing requirements are achieved, the rule of thumb of Post-Mask ECO is changing as fewer layers in the mask set as possible.
-This mostly relies on tool optimization algorithm, trade-off iterations, and the shortest design turnaround time, to identify the result that generates the lowest mask change costs.
+Even when logic correctness and timing requirements are achieved, the rule of thumb for Post-Mask ECO — one of the metal-only ECO scenarios occurring after mask making is complete — is to change as few layers in the mask set as possible to save the mask costs.
+This primarily relies on having the smallest patch logic, P&R trade-off iterations, and the shortest design turnaround time to identify the optimal solution that minimizes mask change costs.

 Producing the most desirable ECO results

-Automated iteration process for identifying optimal ECO points, minimizing patch logic, and optimizing path timing, significantly increases the success rate of functional ECO tasks.
+Automated iteration process for identifying optimal ECO points, minimizing patch logic, and optimizing path delay, significantly increases the success rate of metal-only ECO tasks.

-Metal-Only ECO operations encompass the utilization of two distinct types of tool features: physical resource-based implementation optimizations, as well as logic optimization results derived from RTL changes.
+Metal-Only ECO operations encompass the use of two distinct types of tool features: physical resource-based implementation optimizations and patch logic creation results derived from RTL changes.
+This section focuses on the physical implementation features.

 Physical-Aware Logic Optimization Strategy